vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 In addition to specifying the `reranker_id` as `272725718` at query time, you also specify a `diversity bias` range between `0.0` and `1.0`.
 Values closer to `1.0` optimize for the most diverse results.
-Note that the diversity reranker is currently in beta.

-You can also enable the beta MMR Reranker in the Console UI as follows:
+You can also enable the Maximal Marginal Relevance Reranker in the Console UI as follows:

 1. Open a corpus from the list and select the **Query** tab.
 2. Click **Configure retrieval** and a navigation drawer opens.